chrbala/babel-plugin-fetch-relay-schema/README.md

 ``GRAPHQL_URL=http://localhost:8000/graphql node start``

 ### Via GRAPHQL_PATH
 Set the path to the file containing the graphql schema.
-This file must export ES5. **WARNING** Don't transpile your schema with a .babelrc file that contains this plugin!
-It will create a cyclic dependency and lock up the node process, without giving any helpful errors.
+This file must export ES5.
+This plugin will bail when there is a cycle in the dependencies – that is, if GRAPHQL_PATH=schema.js, you can transform schema.js and its dependencies without creating an infinite dependency loop.

 For example: